How to add your logo to your social share images automatically

 Add the background image:

 Add an image element and make it as big as the canvas (1200 x 630).
-Then position it on x=0 and y=0.
 Within the element settings, you can upload a default image that will appear if your article has no image – a fallback option.

 Add the logo:

 Add another image element and upload your logo.
-We used a size of 566 x 92px for our Make & Bake logo.
+We used a size of 565 x 90px for our Make & Bake logo.
 Depending on the resolution and shape of your logo, you will need a different size.
 Just play around a bit.

 Place it where you want your logo to be.
 We placed it in the lower right corner.

-Click on the edit icon of the layer, name it logo and uncheck the dynamic option.
+Click on the edit icon of the layer, name it logo and uncheck the dynamic option – we want the logo to stay the same on every share image!

 Voilà, your image template is ready!
 This is how it looks like in the editor right now: